Take a look at the facilities we offer.

 - Nonlinear microscopy of quantum dots.

-The Hydrostatic Pressure Labratory is used to vary the lattice constant of crystals in a controlled manner, mimicking the effect of changing composition.
+The Hydrostatic Pressure Laboratory is used to vary the lattice constant of crystals in a controlled manner, mimicking the effect of changing composition.

 Research using our laser systems

 Our laser systems can be used in conjunction with an optical access 7 Tesla magnet for the study of spin related phenomena.
 Recently, we have demonstrated magnetic control of electron spin relaxation mechanisms in a number of semiconductor heterostructures.